pcambre/figuswap/README.md

-# Panini FIFA World Cup 2026 StickerSwap Matcher
+# Panini FIFA World Cup 2026 StickerSwap Matcher — Web App

-A professional, single-page React application and Python CLI tool designed to help sticker collectors compare their inventories with friends.
+A professional, single-page React application designed to help sticker collectors compare their inventories with friends.
 It takes raw text inputs copied from tracker apps (like Figuritas or Figuri), parses the "needs" and "swaps/repeats", and outputs the exact stickers the two users can trade with each other.

 The application features a modern, high-fidelity **Obsidian Dark Theme** complete with a repeating node network pattern, floating glassmorphic summaries, dynamic list-updating exports, and print-ready PDF generators.